pgadmin-org/pgadmin4/pkg/win32/README.md

 ## Building an installer

-1. Set the required environment variables, either system-wide, or in a Visual Studio 2017 64bit command prompt.
-Note that the examples shown below are the defaults for the build system, so if they match your requirements you don't need to set them:
+1. Set the required environment variables, either system-wide, or in a Visual Studio 2017 (or 2022 with PostgreSQL 17+) 64bit command prompt.
+Note that the examples shown below are the defaults for the build system, so if they match your requirements you don't need to set them.
+For PostgreSQL 16 and below:

         SET "PGADMIN_POSTGRES_DIR=C:\build64\pgsql"
         SET "PGADMIN_PYTHON_DIR=C:\Python312"